dave-lloyd/Get-EnvironmentReport/README.md

 - Datastores
 - Snapshots

-### VMs - Information included :
+### VMs - Information included for "Summary" report type :
     VM name
     Powerstate
     CPUs
     Memory
     Provisioned space
     Guest OS full name
     Guest Name - guestname at the OS level - requires that VMwareTools be running.

+### VMs - Information included for "Detailed" report type - all the info in the Summary option, plus the following :
+    MemoryReservation - whether VM has a memory reservation and if so, what size.
+No reservation = 0 MemoryLimit - whether VM has a memory limit and if so, what size. -1 = no limit.
+    CPUReservation - whether VM has a CPU reservation and if so, what size.
+No reservation = 0 CPULimit - whether VM has a CPU limit and if so, what size. -1 = no limit.
     IP Address(es) - requires VMwareTools be running.
-Devices with multiple IPs will report all IPs in a cell, 1 IP per line.
-If you have VMs with multiple VMs, this can look inelegant.
+    Guest OS ID - VMware ID for the OS type
     VMware Tools status
     VMware Tools version
     CPU hot add - True or False